-Moji Olaiya’s burial canceled in Canada as Ekiti govt intervenes - Nigeria Today
+Moji Olaiya’s Burial Canceled In Canada As Ekiti Govt Intervenes - Nigeria Today

-by Azeez Adeniyi The burial of Nollywood actress, Moji Olaiya slated for Friday in Canada was canceled, Encomium reports.
-This…
+The burial of Nollywood actress, Moji Olaiya slated for Friday in Canada was canceled, Encomium reports.
+This was reportedly due to the intervention of the Ekiti State government which pleaded that her remains be brought to Nigeria.
+According to the site, the state government has volunteered to bankroll the shipment of the corpse to Nigeria. …

-Read » Moji Olaiya’s burial canceled in Canada as Ekiti govt intervenes on YNaija
+The post Moji Olaiya’s Burial Canceled In Canada As Ekiti Govt Intervenes appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share